racerx11/hello-world/README.md

 # hello-world
 This is my first commit
-This are my manual changes
+These are my NEW manual changes